zhwei820/teleport/README.md

 - **Packet:** The corresponding structure of the data package
 - **Proto:** The protocol interface of packet pack/unpack
 - **Codec:** Serialization interface for `Packet.Body`
-- **XferPipe:** A series of pipelines to handle packet data before transmission
+- **XferPipe:** A series of pipelines to handle packet data before transfer
-- **XferFilter:** A interface to handle packet data before transmission
+- **XferFilter:** A interface to handle packet data before transfer

 ### 4.2 Execution level